 9. Maui, Hawaii

-Little explorers will love watching the sunrise from the top of the Haleakala volcano, an experience which takes place at a comfortable time in February and March.
+Little explorers will love watching the sunrise from the top of the Haleakala volcano.
+It’s an experience that takes place at a comfortable time in February and March.
 The waterfalls are at their best and the coast’s early-spring surf is perfect for a boogie-boarding session or first surf lesson.

-The warm waters even attract a special kind of visitors during spring break: humpback whales.
+The warm waters even attract a special kind of visitor during spring break: humpback whales.

 These friendly giants choose Maui’s protected ocean waters to breed and birth from December to April, with the peak months being February and March.
 A whale-watching cruise could just be the highlight of your family vacation in Hawaii!

 Sarah Vanheel – Cosmopoliclan